D-SRIHARI/Intern-Project/README.md

 ## Contributing

 Pull requests and contributions are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to use and modify the code for your own projects.